PhD, University of Rochester

 Faculty Core Director, Clinical Translational Core

-Distinguished Professor of Psychology and of Psychiatry and Pediatrics
+Distinguished Professor of Psychology and Professor of Pediatrics

 Research projects in our lab are focused upon children's emotional development and the relationship between early emotional experience and child psychopathology.
 We are particularly interested in understanding two related aspects of emotional development: